Choi-SeokHeum/sample/POCREADME.md

 1. Run the `VehicleSimulator`.
 2. Run the `RVIServer`.
 3. Run the `CANRouter`, `CDLDaemon`, `Cluster`.
+   * `CANRouter` store the vehicleData when the VehicleSimulator is operated.
+   * `CDLDaemon` collects  vehicle data when the vehicle data is stored using VSI.
 ### Operated device
 #### DeskTop
 * GENIVI VehicleSimulator